 Tim’s impressive resume of direct service and leadership includes: Staff Director of the Ontario Camp of the Deaf, founding Director of Frontlines Youth Centre , founding Director of Youth Unlimited’s Light Patrol street outreach, co-founder of The Hope Exchange StreetLevel Network, member of the boards of directors for The Daily Bread Food Bank and Hockey Helps the Homeless, and chairperson for several national social-justice conferences and campaigns.
 Tim is the founder and currently serves as the creative and development lead of Youth Unlimited’s Compassion Series.

-Tim is the author of the award-winning best sellers Bent Hope: A Street Journal, and Dancing with Dynamite: Celebrating Against the Odds.
-The third book in this series for teenagers and adults is scheduled for release in fall 2015, titled The Yuletide Factor: Cause for Perpetual Comfort and Joy.
-He is also the author and illustrator of the award-winning best-selling children’s books The Cardboard Shack Beneath the Bridge: Helping Children Understand Homelessness and It’s Hard Not to Stare: Helping Children Understand Disabilities, with a third book in this series scheduled for release in January 2016 called The Honour Drum: Sharing First Nations Truth with Children (co-written with acclaimed First Nations teacher Cheryl Bear).
+Tim is the author of the award-winning best sellers Bent Hope: A Street Journal, Dancing with Dynamite: Celebrating Against the Odds, and The Yuletide Factor: Cause for Perpetual Comfort and Joy.
+He is also the author and illustrator of the award-winning best-selling children’s books The Cardboard Shack Beneath the Bridge: Helping Children Understand Homelessness, It’s Hard Not to Stare: Helping Children Understand Disabilities, The Honour Drum: Sharing First Nations Truth with Children, co-written with acclaimed First Nations teacher Cheryl Bear (Nadleh Whut’en First Nation, BC), Am I Safe: Exploring Fear and Anxiety with Children, co-written with Iona Snair and Make Way for the Christmas Hush.

-Tim is married to Diane, and is the father of two beloved young adult children – Sarah Jane and Jake.
+Tim lives in the GTA with his lovely wife Diane.
+He is the father of two beloved adult children – Jake and Sarah Jane (married to David), and grandfather to Jackson.